draios/sysdig-partner-resources/README.md

 # sysdig-partner-resources
-Repository for all of our public-facing Sysdig partner stuff.
+This repository contains public-facing Sysdig partner content.

+The content is broken into the following sections:

+  Learn

+  Educate

+  Discover

+  Transact

+  Deploy